Microsoft 365 tenant-to-tenant migrations: AI trends, migration challenges, and IT strategies

 During his ShareGate fireside chat, Microsoft MVP Richard Harbridge discussed Microsoft 365 tenant-to-tenant migrations, covering key considerations such as the growing role of AI and user adoption strategies.

-In this bonus recap article, we share the highlights we couldn’t fit in from our discussion.
-Richard talked about trends and challenges and what advice he can share to navigate the complex tenant-to-tenant migration process effectively.
+In this bonus recap article, we share the highlights from our discussion, covering key insights on Microsoft 365 tenant migration challenges, best practices, and expert advice to navigate the complex tenant-to-tenant migration process effectively.

 Watch the fireside chat recording and check out our bonus recap below for the cut scenes!